Primary

 Your upper arm must stay completely stationary throughout—parallel to the floor with elbow pointing behind you.
 Only your forearm should move.
 If your upper arm drops or swings, you are using too much weight.
 Focus on squeezing hard at full extension.

-Want Tricep Kickback in your program?
+See where Tricep Kickback fits in your weekly plan

 Bend forward at hips, one hand on bench for support.